metal3-io/baremetal-operator/docs/configuration.md

 * Either HTTP basic or no-auth authentication must be used (Keystone is not supported).

-* API version 1.69 (Wallaby release cycle) or newer must be available.
+* API version 1.74 (Xena release cycle) or newer must be available.